Guidance

 - Faculty and students are responsible for verifying the accuracy of AI-generated content and taking accountability for its use in their work.

-- GenAI use must avoid harm from false or biased representations of Indigenous communities, cultures, histories, or knowledges.
+- GenAI use must avoid harm from false or biased representations of Secwépemc (Indigenous) communities, cultures, histories, or knowledges.

 - Faculty and students should critically evaluate GenAI outputs for Western-dominant ways of knowing to avoid reproducing inequities and perpetuating biases.

-- Where Indigenous knowledge is used, TRU community members must follow relevant protocols and respect intellectual property rights.
+- Where Secwépemc (Indigenous) knowledge is used, TRU community members must follow relevant protocols and respect intellectual property rights.
+This includes following the Secwépemc Nation Ethics Guideline Principles.

 - Accessibility and equity of access to GenAI tools must be considered before integrating them into coursework.